 About Donna

-Donna Schwartze writes mouthwatering alpha heroes in aggressive pursuit of strong, yet slightly vulnerable heroines.
-With the exception of walking on a beach, Donna would almost always rather be snuggling on her couch with a fluffy blanket and an even fluffier dog.
-Her favorite character from her books is Mack (all the alpha, all the tender) from The Trident Trilogy.
+With the exception of walking on a beach, Donna’s favorite activity is snuggling on her couch with a fluffy blanket and an even fluffier dog.
 She’s an avid yogi and plans to still be able to do the splits on her 100th birthday.
 She’s a graduate of the University of Missouri School of Journalism.
 She also holds a Master of Arts from Webster University.

 Contact Donna at donnaschwartzeauthor@gmail.com.